National Center for Contemporary Arts

 Besides that, the Museum owns a unique collection of works by the famous representatives of Belarusian avant-garde of 1980 – 1990th.

-The National Center’s extensive exhibition activity aims at showing the artistic process of the 20th and 21st centuries at its maximum span and diversity, including performing arts.
-During the year in two buildings of the National Center, people can visit single-artist shows, group exhibitions and conceptual displays by well-known masters as well as by young artists, also festivals and big-scale image projects.
+The National Center’s extensive exhibition activity aims at demonstration the artistic process of the 20th and 21st centuries at its maximum span and diversity, including performing arts.
+During the year people can visit single-artist, group and conceptual exhibitions by well-known masters as well as by young artists, festivals and big-scale image projects in two buildings of the National Center.